⚡ Open Terminal

 - Use resource limits.
 Apply

-- Container is ephemeral.
-Files inside the container are lost when the container is removed.
-Mount a volume if you need persistence.
+- Use named volumes.
+Files inside the container are lost when removed.
+The default

 Further Reading

-- Interactive API Documentation (available when running locally)
+- Interactive API Docs: Swagger UI available when your instance is running